pelithne/AKS_secure_baseline_the_hard_way/README.md

 > [!Note]
 > A private AKS cluster has its Kubernetes API endpoint isolated from public access, allowing access only within the same virtual network.
 To communicate with the private AKS cluster from a jumpbox in a different virtual network, a virtual network link must be created between the two networks for DNS resolution.
 This will be covered in a later section.

 9) An additional nodepool will be created to host user workloads.
 Auto-scaling is enabled to allow for automatic scaling out and scaling in based on demand.
-The worker nodes will be distributed across three different zones to ensure higher availability
+The worker nodes will be distributed across three different zones to ensure higher availability.

 ````bash
 az aks nodepool add --resource-group $SPOKE_RG --cluster-name $AKS_CLUSTER_NAME-${STUDENT_NAME} --name userpool --node-count 3 --mode user --zones 1 2 3 --enable-cluster-autoscaler --min-count 1 --max-count 5